DRA3V50/XDR-EDR-Analytics/README.md

 ## 🔹 Purpose
 XDR-EDR-Analytics simulates **endpoint activity** in a realistic corporate environment to help security analysts visualize and understand host risk.
-Designed for **blue team training, analytics, and trend monitoring**, it emphasizes **live, automated, and insightful endpoint telemetry**.
+Built for **blue team training, analytics, and trend monitoring**, it emphasizes **live, automated, and actionable endpoint telemetry**.

 - Simulates **auth failures, suspicious processes, PowerShell misuse, and other endpoint anomalies**
 - Calculates **risk scores per host** based on event frequency and severity